Special Licenses in MississippiPage Overview

 For details, and information about safety courses and helmet laws, refer to the Motorcycle License section.

 Scooters and Mopeds

 You need a motorcycle endorsement on your regular Class R driver's license to operate scooters and mopeds, too.

-You don't need a special license or endorsement to operate an all-terrain vehicle (ATV) in Mississippi; however, if you plan to operate an ATV on property other than your own, it's best to contact your local driver license location or law enforcement agency for details about age requirements.
+You don't need a special license or endorsement to operate an all-terrain vehicle (ATV) in Mississippi.
+However, if you plan to operate an ATV on property other than your own, it's best to contact your local driver's license office or law enforcement agency for details about age requirements.

 Need to know about ATV titles and registration?
 Check out our Special Vehicles in Mississippi page.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?